sandialabs/seacas/README.md

 manually as detailed in [TPL-Manual-Install.md](TPL-Manual-Install.md).

-*  The script requires bash and wget, which you may need to install.
+*  The script requires bash and curl, which you may need to install.
 *  To use the script, simply type `bash ./install-tpl.sh`.
 *  The default behavior can be modified via a few environment variables: